chirag-agrawal24/autodocgen/docs/project_docs/test_files/sample.md

 - **Arguments**: ['a', 'b']
 - **Returns**: None

-Adds two numbers together.

-### Alternatively, a more formal and detailed docstring could be:

 Returns the sum of two numbers.

-### Parameters:
+Arguments:
-- a: The first number to add.
+  a - The first number
-- b: The second number to add.
+  b - The second number

-However, based on the request for a concise and readable Python docstring:

-Adds two numbers together and returns their sum.

-### Parameters:
-a (int or float): The first number. b (int or float): The second number.

-But according to Python documentation guidelines and your requirements here is a short form:

-Adds two numbers together and returns their sum.

-Parameters
-a: The first number to add.
-b: The second number to add.